20 DecLync 2010 for iPhone – A First Look

 We seem to get the same result on the iPhone either externally (3G) or internally (Wi-Fi).
 The certificate is from an internal CA, and the iPhone does have that root CA certificate installed.
 That was required for the other features of Lync to work.
 I’ve looked at Lync logs sent from the iPhone, but they are impossible for me to decipher.
 Probably the answer is there for someone who knows what they’re looking for.

-• Justin Morris says:
+1. Justin Morris

 Lync will attempt to connect using both of those URLs until it makes a successful connection.
 We only have the latter setup (autodiscover.domain.com) and it works fine for us.

-6. Darrin Tisdale says:
+5. Darrin Tisdale

 You’d think MS’ own Office365 infrastructure would be ready for Lync on the iPhone.
 Nope.
 If your organization uses Office365, then you will get a message saying your iPhone Lync cannot connect to your Exchange server.